Batch Cooking Shortcuts That’ll Save You a Ton of Time in the Kitchen + Super Simple Tabouli

-And if you haven’t signed up for my weekly meal plans yet, they really are a game changer.
-And for $20 a month, it’s a no brainer (especially since you can cancel anytime).
+And if you haven’t signed up for my weekly meal plans yet, they really are a game changer especially since you can cancel anytime.
 Check out all the details here.

 Today’s recipe is ridiculously easy and it’s perfect to have in your fridge to nom on throughout the week.

-1 green onion, thinly sliced (discard the root end and use the whole thing – green and white parts)
+- 1 green onion discard the root end and use the whole thing - green and white parts, thinly sliced

 - Place the bulgur into a medium-sized mixing bowl and set aside.
 Measure out 1 cup of water (235ml) and bring it to a boil.

 - Pour the water over the bulgur and stir.